Oplexitie/Cupcakes-Framework/README.md

 A Five Nights at Freddy's ( or FNAF ) framework made for Godot 3, with a [Godot 4 version also available](https://github.com/Oplexitie/Cupcakes-Framework/tree/main).

 This framework only contains the very basic nescessities to build your FNAF inspired game.
-As such I will not be adding any features that are :
+As such I will not be adding any features that :
-  - A - Very easy to make on your own
+  - A - Are very easy to make on your own
-  - B - Not necessary for a FNAF like game
+  - B - Are not necessary for a FNAF like game
+  - C - Make the project a convoluted mess

 Also, there's the [CF-Example-Project](https://github.com/Oplexitie/CF-Example-Project/tree/main) that was made using this framework that can be used as a reference.